IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 });
 ```

-The call returns a Javascript object with details of the cluster's health.
-The code then prints that, closes the client and exits.
+The call returns a JavaScript object with details of the cluster's health, prints the results, closes the client and exits.

 ```shell
 { cluster_name: 'latest-elasticsearch',